 Questions 1.
 Is the accommodation reasonable?
 Why or why not?
-2. How would you support their request for accommodation?
+2 Have consider an arrange and the sign of a manage of the sign of t 2.
+How would you support their request for accommodation?
 3. What other option(s) for accommodation would be available in this situation?